 When you are pregnant, your body finds it difficult to maintain balance.
 Your center of gravity changes and lifting things incorrectly can hurt both you and your baby.
 It also increases your chances of falling, so you need to be extra cautious (3).

 Remember to squat down to pick up things instead of bending.
 Once you have picked up something, stand back gently.
 The pressure should fall on your legs and not on your back.
 Try and hold on to some support while squatting down or getting up.
-This will keep you safe against a fall (1).
+This will keep you safe and help minimize the risk of falling while pregnant (1).

 Frequently Asked Questions